RasmussenLab/vamb/workflow/README.md

    "minimap_ppn": "10",
    "vamb_mem": "10gb",
    "vamb_ppn": "10",
-   "vamb_params": "-o C -m 2000 --minfasta 500000",
+   "vamb_params": "-o C -m 2000 --minfasta 500000"
-   "vamb_preload": ""
 }
 ```

 ## Example run

 When running the workflow use snakemake, give it the maximum number of cores you want to use and the path to the configfile as well as the snakemake file.
-You can then run snakemake on a laptop or workstation as below.
-We add the flag `--use-conda` to make snakemake install the dependencies (Minimap2, Samtools, MetaBAT2, CheckM and Vamb) for you during runtime.
+You can then run snakemake on a laptop or workstation as below - remember to activate the conda environment first before running snakemake.

 ```
+conda activate vamb
-snakemake --cores 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --use-conda
+snakemake --cores 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py
 ```

 If you want to use snakemake on a compute cluster using `qsub` we add the following `--cluster` option below.

 ```
-snakemake --jobs 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --use-conda --latency-wait 60 --cluster "qsub -l walltime={params.walltime} -l nodes=1:ppn={params.ppn} -l mem={params.mem}"
+snakemake --jobs 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --latency-wait 60 --cluster "qsub -l walltime={params.walltime} -l nodes=1:ppn={params.ppn} -l mem={params.mem}"
 ```

 Note 1: If you installed in a conda environment (option 2 above), remember to activate your conda environment using `conda activate vamb` before running the above commands.